lihuang/toast/README.md

-toast
+TOAST
 =====

-Toast Open Automation System for Test

-Hello World
+TOAST is short for "Toast Open Automation System for Test".
+Basicly speaking, it's a tool to run your automation test case/code and show the result of it.